This hearty potato soup with kale is filled with smoky bacon ends and topped off with crunchy kale chips!

 1/2 tbsp olive oil

 4 cloves garlic, minced

 2 cups kale, chopped

 ½ cup half and half

-In a small soup pot, cook the bacon over medium heat until fat becomes visible in the bottom of the pan.
-Increase the heat to medium high and add the celery, carrot and onion.
+In a 3 to 4 quart soup pot, cook the bacon over medium heat until fat becomes visible in the bottom of the pan.
+Increase the heat to medium-high and add the celery, carrot and onion.
 Cook about 3 minutes and stir in the garlic.
 Continue to cook until the veggies are tender, about 5 more minutes.

 Add the potatoes and cook for 2 minutes.
 Add water to the pot just to cover the potatoes.
 Bring to a boil and reduce to simmer until the potatoes are tender, about 10 minutes.
 As soon as the potatoes become tender, add the kale.
 Cook just until wilted, about 1 minute.

 Stir in the salt, pepper and paprika.
 Using a potato masher, gently mash the soup, breaking up some of the potatoes, but not all.
-Stir in the half and half and serve warm.
-Makes 4 servings.
+Stir in the half and half.
+Transfer to serving bowls, top with kale chips and serve warm.